Wortex17/Swashbucklers/bookbinder-tools/README.md

-# Swashbucklers' Letterpress
+# Swashbucklers' Bookbinder Tools

-*Letterpress* is a small tool, built for Swashbuckler to:
+*Bookbinder Tools* is a small toolkit, built for Swashbuckler to:

 - composite Mustache & Markdown to pure Markdown, using a database of variables and possibly a language-kit
 - compile Markdown to HTML using an custom extended dialect